-Throughout the Bay Area Challenge, proactive planning to safeguard our Bay Area community from the impacts of climate change has presented an opportunity to reimagine our relationship with the natural world and with each other.
+Throughout the Bay Area Challenge, proactive planning to safeguard our Bay Area community from the impacts of climate change presented an opportunity to reimagine our relationship with the natural world and with each other.
 As we invest in resilience, we must seek transformational change toward true, collective, long-term prosperity.

 The Resilient by Design | Bay Area Challenge brought together teams of scientists, community members, local elected leaders, financial specialists, youth leaders and some of the world’s leading designers to translate advances in research into specific, place-based solutions to flood risk and sea level rise.
 These innovative ideas address long-term threats, in addition to current challenges, including the essential infrastructure needs of communities on the frontline of sea level rise.

 On May 17th 2018, each team presented their final design concepts to the Jury, regional leaders and stakeholders.
 View the Final Team Presentations below: